Pickman's Model: Plot

 The story revolves around a Bostonian painter named Richard Upton Pickman, who creates horrifying images.
-His works are brilliantly executed, yet are so graphic that they result in the revocation of his membership in the Boston Art Club and his ostracization from the city's artistic community.
+His works are brilliantly executed, yet are so graphic that they result in the revocation of his membership in the Boston Art Club and his ostracism from the city's artistic community.
 The narrator is a friend of Pickman, who, after the artist's mysterious disappearance, relates to another acquaintance how he was taken on a tour of Pickman's personal gallery, hidden away in a rundown backwater slum.
 As the two delved deeper into Pickman's mind and art, the rooms seemed to grow ever more evil and the paintings ever more horrific, ending with a final enormous painting of an unearthly, red-eyed, and vaguely canine humanoid balefully chewing on a human victim.

 A noise sent Pickman running outside the room with a gun, while the narrator reached out to unfold what looked like a small piece of rolled paper attached to the monstrous painting.
 The narrator heard some shots, and Pickman walked back in with the smoking gun, telling a story of shooting some rats, and the two men departed.
 Afterwards, the narrator realized that he had nervously grabbed and put the rolled paper in his pocket when the shots were fired.
 He unrolled it, to reveal that it was a photograph not of the background of the painting, but of the subject.
 Pickman drew his inspirations not from a diseased imagination, but from monsters that were very much real.